-- WebSphere Application Server uses a secure token in a Lightweight Third-Party Authentication (LTPA) cookie to verify authenticated users, and to use this mechanism to trust users across a secure WebSphere Application server domain, thereby providing single signon (SSO) for a specific user across various protected resources on these servers. - When you run IBM Worklight on WebSphere Application server, you can use the WebSphereFormBasedAuthenticator and the WebSphereLoginModule to authenticate to the Worklight app by using an LTPA token. - There are two options in support of WebSphere LTPA-based authentication for Worklight apps, referred to as Option 1 and Option 2.
+- WebSphere Application Server uses a secure token in a Lightweight Third-Party Authentication (LTPA) cookie to verify authenticated users, and to use this mechanism to trust users across a secure WebSphere Application server domain. - When you run IBM Worklight on WebSphere Application Server, you can use the WebSphereFormBasedAuthenticator and the WebSphereLoginModule to authenticate to the Worklight app by using an LTPA token. - There are two options in support of WebSphere LTPA-based authentication for Worklight apps, referred to as Option 1 and Option 2.